WHO declares Ebola an international health emergency

 International companies are also taking protective measures such as reducing staff in affected countries.
 Steel and mining company ArcelorMittal on Friday declared force majeure on a major project in Liberia because of the outbreak.

-Nigeria's state oil firm said on Friday it had shut down its own clinic in the Lagos commercial district of Victoria Island after a suspected Ebola case was admitted.
+Nigeria's state oil company said on Friday it had shut down its own clinic in the Lagos commercial district of Victoria Island after a suspected Ebola case was admitted.

 Airline Gambia Bird said it was now only offering one-way flights from the Gambian capital Banjul to Ebola-affected countries, following a request from the government.